 - Upper School Spring Break Cultural Trips

-MICDS Upper School students and their families are invited each spring break to travel on cultural tours with MICDS faculty chaperones.
+MICDS Upper School students are invited each spring break to apply to travel on cultural tours with MICDS faculty chaperones.

 Recent trips include: